 A Counterintuitive Style of Play – Is It Worth Pursuing?

 As I mentioned on several occasions, it is a counterintuitive style of play, and that’s the beauty of it.
 If it doesn’t work for you and the lottery you’re playing, give it a break.
 Nonetheless, I kindly recommend you to give it a shot, at least for a month.
 When was the last time you spiced up your lottery play?
 Sequential numbers seem like a good idea to me.

-Bear in mind, this is a strategic approach, and as such, it pays dividends in the long run.
-Those of you who decide to stick with it, will eventually get what’s rightfully theirs.
+Bear in mind, that this is a strategic approach, and as such, it pays dividends in the long run.
+Those of you who decide to stick with it will eventually get what’s rightfully theirs.